Garlic Truffle Burger

 Instructions

 • Top each patty with 2 slices of Swiss cheese.
-Close lid for 1 minute.
-Cheese may not be fully melted, but will continue to melt using residual heat.
+Close the grill lid for about 1 minute.
+The cheese may not fully melt right away, but it will continue to soften from the residual heat.

-• If you’v tried this recipe, please come back and leave us a rating and a comment!
+• If you’ve tried this recipe, please come back and leave us a rating and a comment!

 Nutrition